 - Stewardship (e.g., stream cleanups, trail maintenance, habitat restoration)

-- Program Support for Chapter or TNP (e.g., assist a chapter or TNP event or administration) Students are limited to 10 hours of administrative work per milestone.
+- Administrative Support for Chapter or TNP (e.g., assist a chapter or TNP event or administration) Students are limited to 10 hours of administrative work per milestone.

 Sponsoring organizations of TNP chapters typically have many needs for volunteers, as do state and local parks, environmental non-profits, federal, state and local government agencies, and others.
 TNP advertises volunteer needs in our quarterly newsletter.
 For a suggested list of volunteer opportunities click here.

 Missed Core Classes: Students missing a core class must make up that class within a year to become certified.
 The make-up class must be arranged through their chapter coordinator and can be taken at any TNP chapter.
 Two make-up classes may be taken at a student's home chapter for no charge; additional classes will require a fee to be paid to the hosting chapter.
 Students must receive permission from the chapter coordinators of all involved chapters before attending a class.